Home/Fruits/White-fleshed Dragon Fruit

 Instructions

 1. 1.
-In a bowl, whisk together almond milk, dragon fruit puree, chia seeds, and honey until well combined.
+In a bowl, whisk together coconut milk, dragon fruit puree, chia seeds, and honey until well combined.

 2. 2.
-Cover and refrigerate for at least 4 hours or overnight until it thickens.
+Refrigerate for at least 4 hours or overnight until it thickens.

 Ingredients